 The basic types of spinal fractures include: 1) vertebral compression fractures, 2) vertebral burst fractures (a more serious compression fracture), and 3) fracture-dislocations, which involve significant damage to the facet joints.
 More minor or uncommon fractures consist of laminar or spinous process fractures (both of these structures are located in the posterior column, known as the third column of the spine).
 Another minor or uncommon fracture is to the transverse process.
 (There are two transverse processes on each side of the vertebral body).

 The most common fractures of the spine occur in the thoracic (midback) and lumbar spine (lower back) or at the connection of the thoracic and lumbar spine (called the thoracolumbar junction).
 These fractures are typically caused by high-velocity accidents, such as a car crash or fall from heights.
+Fractures of the thoracic and lumbar spine are categorized by the three measures below.
+This classification, made by the doctor, determines the proper treatment.

 Men experience fractures of the thoracic or lumbar spine four times more often than women.
 Seniors are also at risk for these fractures due to weakened bone mass as a result of osteoporosis.
 The primary causes of spinal fractures are car accidents (45%), falls (20%), sports (15%), acts of violence (15%), and miscellaneous activities (5%).